 Links to directions will be emailed to you a few weeks in advance of the Pilgrimage.

 To Register: Your first step is to pick your top four field trip choices.
 Then click on the registration button on the top menu.
 We will do our best to assign you to your top choices and will confirm by email.

 Lodging: Registrants need to make their own lodging arrangements.
 Click on the Lodging menu above to see your options.

-Easy but SHOWY – 1 mile total Harmony Trail on the floodplain Paint Creek may be the densest wildflower display in Highland County .
-Black Gum Woods Trail winds through towering old growth trees with lush flower displays.
+Easy but SHOWY – 1 mile total Harmony Trail on the floodplain Paint Creek may be the densest and the most diverse wildflower display in Highland County for its size.
+A flat easily accessible trail takes you through carpets of flowers that touch your ankles as you go by.
+Black Gum Woods Trail winds through towering old growth trees with a classic Appalachian forest wildflowers.

 Moderate/Easy – 2.25 mi.
 This state nature preserve on the Rocky Fork Creek has many clear running streams, beautiful rock formations and dense floral showcases.
+This is Rocky Fork Gorge at its best, with well designed creek crossings.
 Highlight of the trip is a natural stone archway.